samtby/VaxThrash/_README.md

 How to Win ? : Go to the Flag ->

 Enemy :
--Blocs (Falling, Invisible, Push, Interuptor, maybe more...).
+Blocs (Falling, Invisible, Push, Interuptor, maybe more...).
--Lava (Water, Chemical Waste, Other...).
+Lava (Water, Chemical Waste, Other...).

 Graphics :
--Cubik.
+Cubik.
--Simple.
+Simple.

 Sound :
--Low music.
+Low music.
--Inspiration : Portal 2/Undertales/Pokemon (Lavanville).
+Inspiration : Portal 2/Undertales/Pokemon (Lavanville).

 <!---
 VaxThrash/VaxThrash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.